 Here’s what you’ll need to order to make your own rainbow dyed oats at home:

-- Old-fashioned rolled oats (I used ½ cup of oats per colour, but you can make larger quantities if you like)
+- Old-fashioned rolled oats (I used ½ cup of oats per color, but you can make larger quantities if you like)

 - Small Ziploc bags